Zapier | Set Up

 • Zapier will attempt to pull information from a recent form submission in your SalesRabbit account.

-• If Zapier cannot find a recent example, try submitting a couple of test forms from a lead.
+• Note: if Zapier cannot find a recent example, try submitting a couple of test forms from a lead.

 Part 4: Build your Action

 An "action" in Zapier is where the information pulled from the trigger is received.
 There are a number of Action Apps that may be triggered through Zapier.
-Click here to see Zappiers apps.
+Click here to see Zapier's apps.

-• In the example image, we will connect to Google Sheets.
+Note: In following example screenshots, we will be building an action to Google Sheets.

-• From here, the steps will vary based on the app that you are connecting.
+• Note: the steps that follow will vary based on the app that you are connecting.

 • After you have successfully tested your action, you will need to "Publish" your Zap